-Pursuant to an agreement dated September 22, 2016 with the NRC, the Company is required to pay a royalty to the NRC of 3% of net sales, with a minimum royalty of \$10,000 per annum generated from the use of a certain antibody to target cancerous tissues of the lung.
-In addition to the royalty payments, the Company is also required to make certain milestone payments for the first licensed product: \$25,000 upon successful completion of Phase I clinical trials; \$50,000 upon successful completion of Phase III clinical trials; \$200,000 upon receipt of first regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority.
-For the development of each subsequent licensed product: \$200,000 upon receipt of first regulatory approval by a regulatory authority; and \$200,000 upon receipt of a second regulatory approval by a regulatory authority.
+Pursuant to an agreement dated February 20, 2017 with the NRC, the Company is required to pay a royalty to the NRC of 3% of net sales, with a minimum royalty of \$10,000 per annum generated from the use of a certain antibody to target cancerous tissues of the lung.
+In addition to the royalty payments, the Company is also required to make certain milestone payments for the first licensed product: \$25,000 upon successful completion of Phase I clinical trials; \$50,000 upon successful completion of Phase IIb clinical trials; \$150,000 upon successful completion of Phase III clinical trials; \$200,000 upon receipt of first regulatory approval by a regulatory authority.
+For the development of each subsequent licensed product: \$200,000 upon receipt of first regulatory authority; and \$200,000 upon receipt of a second regulatory authority.
 As it relates to sub-licensing arrangements, the Company is required to pay the NRC 33% of any sub-licensing revenues received.
-The anti-CEACAM6 single domain antibody 2A3 is subject to this agreement.
-As at July 31, 2022 the Company has accrued \$nil (2021 - \$nil).
+The anti-CEACAM6 single domain antibody